MihaelaBr/Spotify-project/README.md

 Using the same data to create detailed and more creative visualisations using Tableau Public.

 ## Inspiration
-The project was inspired by a Women in Data Science (WiDS) Workshop on using Jupyter Notebooks for data analysis and visualisations for Spotify data.
-I used the Jupyter Notebook from the link as an initial template to work with my own data but built on top of it in terms of visualisations features, metrics used and general analysis.
-I did not use the playlist analysis as my account had very few and outdated data in that section.
+The project was inspired by a Women in Data Science (WiDS) Workshop on using Python for Spotify data analysis.
+I used it as an initial template to work with my own data and built on top of it in terms of visualisations features, metrics used and added, data analysed.
+Check out the workshop for steps on requesting your Spotify data.

 Check out the inspiration workshop for steps on requesting your Spotify data and analysing it: [YouTube WiDS Workshop](https://www.youtube.com/watch?v=2zaGRy54SV8&ab_channel=WomeninDataScienceWorldwide)